akshayvijaynair/react-learning/README.md

 JSX is similar to a templating language, which means it lets you describe visual elements in an HTML-like syntax but, internally, it transforms the syntax into code that React uses.
 JSX is designed to produce React elements.
 So, when you write JSX, it is compiled into standard JavaScript functions containing nested invocations of the createElement function, which is used by React to create renderable elements internally.

 ## Concept 3: State
-The state is an instance of the React component class, which can be defined as an object that governs how a component renders and behaves.
+**The state is an instance of the React component class**, which can be defined as an object that governs how a component renders and behaves.
 Simply put, the state of a component allows it to be dynamic and interactive, controlling its behaviour.

 In React, a state describes the contents of an interface.
 Whenever the state is changed, the interface automatically updates to reflect the change made.
 The interface can be declaratively updated by updating the underlying state.
 All other tasks are managed seamlessly by React.